Spandan-Madan/generalization_to_OOD_category_viewpoint_combinations/README.md

 - Labels for several computer vision tasks: We provide labels for car model, color, viewpoint and scale.
 We also provide semantic label maps for background categories including road, sky, pavement, pedestrians, trees and buildings.

-Our dataset can be downloaded[here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/F1NQ3R).
+Our dataset can be downloaded [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/F1NQ3R).

 For ease, an example showing loading and training with the Biased-Cars dataset has been provided under tutorials.